ibm-cloud-docs/openshift/openshift_cluster_access.md

 * Create [replica pods](/docs/openshift?topic=openshift-app#replicaset) for the webhook so that if one pod goes down, the webhook can still process requests from your resources.
 Spread the replica pods across zones, if possible.
 * Set appropriate CPU and memory [resource requests and limits](/docs/openshift?topic=openshift-app#resourcereq) for your webhook.
 * Add [liveness and readiness probes](/docs/openshift?topic=openshift-app#probe) to help make sure your webhook container is running and ready to serve requests.
 * Set pod [anti-affinity scheduling rules](/docs/openshift?topic=openshift-app#affinity) to prefer that your webhook pods run on different worker nodes and zones when possible.
-In clusters that run Kubernetes version 1.18 or later, you might use [pod topology](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/){: external} instead.
-However, avoid [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/){: external} or forced affinity that might restrict where the webhook pods can be scheduled.
 * [Set pod priority](/docs/openshift?topic=openshift-pod_priority) to `system-cluster-critical` for the webhook pods so that other pods cannot take resources from your webhook pods.
 * Scope your webhook to the appropriate project.
 Avoid webhooks that process resources that run in system-critical projects that are set up in your cluster by default, such as `kube-system`, `ibm-system`, `ibm-operators`, `calico-system`, `tigera-operator` and `openshift-*` projects.
 * Make sure that the worker nodes in your cluster are [the right size for running your webhook applications](/docs/openshift?topic=openshift-strategy#sizing).
 For example, if your pods request more CPU or memory than the worker node can provide, the pods are not scheduled.